farcrycore/plugin-googleanalytics/README.md

 # Google Analytics Plugin

-> Certified for versions of 6.0.15+

-Provides close integration for FarCry projects with the Google Analytics service v3.0 API
+A must have plugin providing close integration for FarCry projects with the Google Analytics service v3.0 API

+> Certified for versions of FarCry 6.0.15+

-Features include:
+Front End Features include:

+- management of urchin tracking integration for your site
+- automatic tracking for external links
+- automatic tracking for file downloads through `download.cfm`

+Back end features (requires Google API authentication):

 - webtop overview integration
 - stats for individual pages or content items